 The trees are frequently the subject of local stories and legends.
 The Global Trees Campaign project collected stories about individual renala as part of a competition to find the most culturally significant tree.
 Individual trees were found to have strong, local legends attached to them and were often the focal point of annual ceremonies associated with local beliefs.

 The Global Trees Campaign has been supporting its partner Madagasikara Voakajy in a project to save the species as well as two other endemic baobabs.
-A Species Conservation Strategy has been agreed for the Grandidier’s baobab and work is continuing to protect, restore and sustainably manage these charismatic trees The team is currently particularly focusing on the sustainable management and recruitment of this species in the wild.
+A Species Conservation Strategy has been agreed for the Grandidier’s baobab and work is continuing to protect, restore and sustainably manage these charismatic trees.
+The team is particularly focusing on working with local communities to ensure the sustainable management of this species in the wild.

 Did you know?